ntumslab/ufg/README.md

-# Unseen Filler Generalization
+# Unseen Filler Generalization dataset

-The released dataset of our paper: Does Neural Network Truly Reason?
-Systematic Generalization Toward Unseen Filler in Natural Language Reasoning
+The released dataset of our paper: Unseen Filler Generalization In Attention-based Natural Language Reasoning Models. to be appeared in IEEE CogMI 2020

+The final version dataset is still under development.
+We will release it soon.